 Public exhibition of the draft plan provided an important opportunity for members of the community to have a say in the future management of Tollingo Nature Reserve and Woggoon Nature Reserve.
 Comments closed 28 September 2020.

 This plan was prepared using a new format which is presented as two separate documents:

 - The plan of management which is the legal document that will be provided to the Minister for formal adoption.
-This is the document we are seeking your feedback on.

 - The planning considerations document supports the plan of management.
 It includes detailed information on park values (e.g. threatened species and cultural heritage) and threats to these values.
 A summary of this information is provided in the plan of management.

 Tollingo Nature Reserve and Woggoon Nature Reserve are significant as two of the largest remaining mallee remnants in New South Wales.
 The largely intact old-age mallee vegetation is rare in the Central West, which is mostly used for agriculture.
 The reserves provide habitat for the endangered malleefowl and other native animals.

 Tollingo Nature Reserve is shared Country for the Ngiyampaa and Wiradjuri people, while Woggoon Nature Reserve is within Wiradjuri traditional Country.

 Parks and reserves established under the National Parks and Wildlife Act 1974 need to have a plan of management.
 The plan includes information on important park values and provides directions for future management.
 The plan of management is a legal document, and after the plan is adopted all operations and activities in the park must be in line with the plan.
 From time to time plans of management are amended to support changes to park management.